 Loan agreements involving Hong Kong companies as borrowers are generally governed by Hong Kong or English law.
-Hong Kong markettemplate forms of facility agreement are published by the Asia Pacific Loan Market Association (APLMA) and include Hong Kong law templates and English law templates.
-Both sets of templates are similar in form and content.
+Hong Kong market template forms of facility agreement are published by the Asia Pacific Loan Market Association (APLMA) and include Hong Kong law and English law templates that are similar in form and content.

-2.2 Use of LMAs or Other Standard Loans
+2.2 Use of Loan Market Agreements (LMAs) or Other Standard Loans